 With regard to hypothermia risks and recovery:

 - Secure your sleeping bag and extra clothing: Pack your sleeping bag and extra warm camp clothes in a waterproof dry sack or plastic bags, even if your pack is waterproof and even if there is NO clouds or rain in the forecast.
 If the temperature is near freezing on a sunny day, the snowmelt from the trees in the forest will quickly soak your backpack.
-Also, gear needs to be protected in case you fall into water.
+Your gear also needs to be protected in case you fall into a hidden stream.

 - Secure your water: As a precaution against wet gear and frozen tubes, avoid pack bladders or internal-pack hydration reservoirs in winter.
 Be sure that your water is secure and leak-proof.
 Carry water on the exterior of your winter pack and/or hip belt in solid Nalgene bottles that can double as hot-water bottles at night or in an emergency.
+If you carry water or any supplies on the exterior of your pack, be sure to secure it with a strap.
 Nalgene bottles work better in winter than ultra-lite flexible bottles.
 In freezing weather, you can turn the bottle upside down while hiking to prevent ice blockage.
 In weather below 20ºF, a metal thermos or hydro flask is recommended.
-More about water management here.
+For more about water management, please read How to Keep Your Water from Freezing.

 - Avoid cotton clothes (including underwear)!
-Wear synthetic (such as polyester, nylon, or fleece) clothing or wool.
+Wear polyester, nylon, fleece, Capilene, or wool.
 Cotton makes you colder and contributes to hypothermia risk because it does not wick moisture away from your skin.
+Cotton takes too long to dry.
+Wool is good, but usually too warm while hiking and heavier than alternatives such as fleece and Capilene.
+A Smartwool or wool blend baselayer top for sleeping is a good choice for temperatures in the 5–15º range.

 Once you reach camp it is essential to have temperature-appropriate gear.
 Carry extra layers for camp.
 Staying warm while hiking doesn’t require heavy insulation, but once you stop hiking, you need to add layers.